reconquest/orgalorg/README.md

 * User-friendly progress indication.

-* Either strict or loose modes of failover to be sure, that either everything will fail on any error, or everything will try to complete no mather of what.
+* Both strict or loose modes of failover to be sure that everything will either fail on any error or try to complete, no matter of what.

 * Interactive password authentication as well as SSH public key authentication.